 I chose quartz for the countertops and wanted to continue with the same material for the backsplash.
 For a small kitchen, it made a lot of sense, especially in terms of budget, since it didn’t cost anything extra to install.

 For the lighting, I was less involved than I expected to be.
-Ordering things online and going by reviews was difficult, but because of the pandemic there was no chance to run around looking at materials.
 I wanted overall lighting and also a fixture above the dining table.
 My contractor and electrician suggested installing LED lights above the cabinets, which turned out to be my favorite aspect of the renovation.
 The lights are dimmable, and such an upgrade from just a single ceiling fixture.

 Good communication—the key to a successful remodel

 Throughout the process, I was so happy to have my Sweeten contractor’s input.
 When something on my list cost too much, she always came up with an alternative solution that worked just as well.
-Also, from job start to finish, we communicated constantly, and I think that’s one reason why it went so smoothly.
+Also, from the start of the job to completion, we communicated constantly, and I think that’s one reason why it went so smoothly.
 Sweeten also stayed in touch and helped with project flow by checking in periodically.
 There weren’t any issues, but I liked knowing I had a fallback in case something went wrong.
 I think I worried less throughout the renovation as a result.

-The project worked out so well, it’s hard to list just one thing I love about it.
+The project worked out so well that it’s hard to list just one thing I love about it.
 I am truly pleased with the new kitchen’s flow, and the look of the whole room tops even what I had hoped it could be.
 I am really happy with the result.

 Thank you for sharing your new kitchen with us!